Ultra-clean radon-free four cylinder magnetically-coupled piston pump

 \section{Introduction}

 Noble gases are deployed as target material for many rare event searches \cite{a,b,bb,bbb,c,cc,d,dd,ddd,dddd,ddddd}.
-Such detectors make use of the ionization and scintillation created by the recoil of the inert element after collisions with incoming particles.
+Such detectors make use of the ionization and scintillation created by electron or nuclear recoils after collisions with incoming particles.
 In order to achieve higher sensitivities, target masses are increasing and backgrounds become more and more important.
 Gas and liquid purification systems are required to remove electronegative impurities produced by out-gassing from detector components, as well as intrinsic contamination by radioactive impurities.
 For this purpose, a prototype custom-made ultra-clean pump was developed \cite{e} for the dark matter experiment XENON1T and the double beta decay experiment nEXO on basis of the EXO-200 pump \cite{f}.
 This single cylinder pump was successfully installed in XENON1T as main pump recirculating the xenon through hot metal getters \cite{ff}.
 Commercially available pumps cannot fulfill the strict requirements in terms of radio-purity, gas containment and reliability \cite{e,f}.

-A special challenge for rare event searches is the background produced by the isotope $^{222}$Rn continuously emanated from detector materials by diffusion or recoil from the $^{226}$Ra decay into the detection volume.
+A special challenge for rare event searches is the background produced by the isotope $^{222}$Rn continuously emanated from detector materials by diffusion from the $^{226}$Ra decay into the detection volume.
 Its half life of 3.8\,d results in a homogeneous distribution within the target noble gas where beta decays of the daughter nuclei, e.g. $^{214}$Pb, significantly increase the background rate in the region of interest.
 Therefore, extensive screening of the components and thus, careful material selection keeps the radon emanation rate as low as possible \cite{ff,fff,ffff}.
 Further reduction can be achieved by an online radon removal system based on adsorption via gas chromatography \cite{g,h} or based on cryogenic distillation \cite{i,j}.

 Due to the continuous emanation, such radon removal systems need to continuously purify the detector's target mass on a faster time scale than the radon decay to reach sufficiently large reduction factors.
 In the case of XENONnT, a cryogenic distillation column was built.
 Its large throughput of 200\,slpm xenon allows to exchange the xenon inventory every 5.5\,d reaching a factor 2 radon reduction for sources emanating directly into the detector volume \cite{j}.